open-contracting/standard-development-handbook/docs/profiles/technical/integrations.rst

 Setup:

 1. `Add the ReadTheDocs webhook <https://docs.readthedocs.io/en/latest/webhooks.html#github>`__ if missing.
-2. If you're trying to edit an old version on ReadTheDocs, click the *Builds* button in the ReadTheDocs admin, click the version's latest successful build, and copy the commit hash.
+2. If you're trying to edit an old version on ReadTheDocs, click the *Builds* button in the ReadTheDocs admin, click the version's most recent successful build, and copy the commit hash.
 Checkout that commit.

 To redirect the "latest" version: